amflorio/dvrp-stochastic-requests/README.md

 ### Online Scheduling Policies (Online Policies)

-`BasePolicy.h`: Abstract class (or *interface*) to be implemented by policies that are used as *base policies* within the rollout scheduling policy.
+`BasePolicy.h`: Abstract class (or *interface*) to be implemented by policies that are employed as *base policies* within the rollout scheduling policy.

 `Data.h`: